 - consult with an organisation's management, staff and customers on their needs, goals and requirements

 - design or recommend solutions (such as computers or computer programs) to meet clients' needs

 - estimate costs and write business cases

 - oversee new developments, including design and choice of computers and computer programs.

 - computer hardware and software, and methods of programming

 - methods of analysing needs, costs and benefits

 - the business they are working in and the staff's work methods.

 - work regular business hours, but may have to work evenings and weekends to meet deadlines on projects

-- work in offices and may travel to see clients in their workplaces.
-They may also travel locally and overseas to attend conferences and seminars.
+- may travel to see clients in their workplaces, or to conferences and seminars.